 A significant milestone occurs in 2000, when Paramount Coffee Company officially becomes an ESOP (employee stock ownership plan), providing for the security of employees well into the future.

 During this time a new logo is introduced, capabilities for offering private label products increase and new packaging machines are purchased.
 The Joe Knows Coffee line is introduced and is overwhelmingly successful.
 A new gourmet coffee package is unveiled and Paramount makes an extremely successful entry into the branded coffee market.
 Its coffee products are now shipped across the country, into Canada and the United Kingdom.

 Rich in history and passion, through good and tough times alike, Paramount Coffee Company has become one of the largest coffee roasters in the Midwest.
 We have a loyal following of longtime customers who have come to know and trust us to provide them, and their customers, with outstanding coffees and exceptional service.

-Today, the company is led by three men who have been with Paramount Coffee Company since the early 1990s, and they have become the ideal stewards to lead Paramount into the future: Brazilian-born Angelo Oricchio is CEO, Steve Morris serves as President and COO, and Robert Morgan is CFO/CIO.
+Today, the company is led by four men who have been with Paramount Coffee Company since the early 1990s, and they have become the ideal stewards to lead Paramount into the future: Brazilian-born Angelo Oricchio is President & CEO, Robert Morgan is CIO, Rich Schaafsma is CSO, and David Epkey is CFO.
 These leaders – along with employees who share their dedication to product quality, service and innovation – serve as the foundation of this company and the reason Paramount Coffee Company will continue to thrive for many years to come.